 One by one, all the other pilots launched and then rode the thermals higher and higher.
 So there he was, all alone on the top of the mountain watching while everyone else was having a great time overhead.

 He began to think that perhaps his feelings were misplaced.
 Perhaps he was just paranoid.
-Logic chipped away at his resolve until he convinced himself that everything would be fine.
+Logic chipped away at his resolve to listen to his inner voice until he convinced himself that everything would be fine.
 He quickly set up his glider and flew off to join his friends.

 After a few hours of fun, he decided to call it a day and headed for the landing area.